KRITI1997/kriti1997.github.com/README.md

 ### Deepfake Detection (Deep Learning)

-Extracted frames from the CelebDF dataset videos for dataset and  evaluated performance of Xception Network on the curated dataset optimizing the architecture to improve validation accuracy.Generated embeddings using FaceNet by using MTCNN for cropping and isolating the daces from the image frames and implemented triplet loss in PyTorch to improve the deepfake detection accuracy.
+Extracted frames from the CelebDF dataset videos for dataset and  evaluated performance of Xception Network on the curated dataset optimizing the architecture to improve validation accuracy.Generated embeddings using FaceNet by using MTCNN for cropping and isolating the faces from the image frames and implemented triplet loss in PyTorch to improve the deepfake detection accuracy.

 ### Image Blending using Laplacian Pyramid (Image Processing)